avolab/episystem-workshop/scChIC-seq_tutorial.md

 questions:
     - TODO
     - What are histone modifications?
-    - How is a raw set of scChIC-seq data processed?
+    - How do we explore the genomic distribution of cuts made by PA-MNase in scChIC-seq?
     - How do levels in H3K4me3 histone modification differ across cell types in the bone marrow?
 objectives:
     - TODO